Menu

 Accessing Equity Release To Help Your Grandkids Financially

 It should be noted that not everyone is suited to equity release.
-Those who are suited are considered as cash-poor and asset rich.
+Those who are suited are considered cash-poor and asset-rich.
 This is the term used to describe those who don’t have rich investment portfolios but are sitting on property worth a substantial amount.

 In the UK, it’s estimated that 75% of property wealth is held by those over the age of 50.
 By the age of 55, those with cash tied up in their properties can use an equity release plan to release some of the cash tied up in the property, either through a lifetime mortgage or a home reversion plan.